Compiler¶

 .foufile without writing Python - Python API —

-compile_source, plus the internal hooks if you need lex/parse/codegen access - Error reference — every error message the compiler can produce, with cause and fix
+compile_sourceand the internal hooks for lex/parse/codegen access - Error reference — every error message the compiler can produce, with cause and fix